 STATUS IN MY LIBRARY: On order.
 I’m expecting to have to defend this purchasing decision though.

-READALIKES: Try Legend of Zelda, Naruto, Bleach, and Dragonball Z. All huge hits no matter where I live.
+READALIKES: Try Legend of Zelda, Naruto, Bleach, and Dragonball Z. All huge hits in my libraries, no matter what country I’m librarianing in.

 - Language: none